Watson-Personal-Assistant/developer/_content/skill/deploy-to-bluemix.md

 App started
 ```

-### Step 4: Make sure the skill is running and reachable on Bluemix
+### Step 4: Make sure the skill is running and reachable on IBM Cloud
-Use the following curl command to hit the **/healthcheck** API on the skill running on Bluemix.
+Use the following curl command to hit the **/healthcheck** API on the skill running on IBM Cloud.

 `curl -X GET --verbose --header 'Accept: application/json' https://your-name-hello-world-skill.mybluemix.net/v1/api/healthcheck`